 Vitamin B12 is a water-soluble vitamin.
-Unlike oil-soluble vitamins that get stored
+Unlike oil-soluble vitamins that get stored the body, water-soluble vitamins do not get

 The need to supplement this nutrient also stems from the fact that it is water-soluble and that it is used by the body’s several protein syntheses and several other activities every day.
 Digestion, absorption, circulation, energy production, brain function are some of the few functions that need vitamin B12.
 We can get Vitamin B12 through food products, oral supplementation, injections, or transdermal patch.